Making money better

 The Money Awareness and Inclusion Awards – the MAIAs – celebrate the increasingly important work being done to help people understand money better, and benefit from the financial system

-Visit ‘Winners 2025‘ to view the complete list of award recipients.
+Please visit ‘Winners 2026‘ to view the complete list of award recipients.

 Individuals